youngvform/vscode-url-opener/README.md

 ### [Context menu]
 ![context_menu](./images/context_menu.png)
-1. select a url or keywords.
+1. Select a url or keywords.
-2. right click.
+2. Right click.
 3. Open a selected url: it would open a url by a default browser.
 4. Search selected keywords: it would search keywords by a default browser.
 <br /> (default search engine is google)